skypjack/entt/docs/md/entity.md

 const bool null = (entity == entt::null);
 ```

-### Stomp and spawn
+### Stomp

-The use of multiple registries is quite common.
-Examples of use are the
+Using multiple registries at the same time is quite common.
+Examples are the
 separation of the UI from the simulation or the loading of different scenes in
 the background, possibly on a separate thread, without having to keep track of
 which entity belongs to which scene.<br/>
 In fact, with `EnTT` this is even a recommended practice, as the registry is
-nothing more than a container and different optimizations and strategies can be
+nothing more than an opaque container you can swap at any time.
-applied to different containers.

 Once there are multiple registries available, however, one or more methods are
 needed to transfer information from one container to another.
 This results in
-the `stomp` member functions and a couple of overloads of the `create` member
-function for the `registry` class .<br/>
+the `stomp` member functions of the `registry` class .<br/>
 These functions allow to take one entity from a registry and use it to _stomp_
 one or more entities in another registry (or even the same, actually making
 local copies).
-On the other hand, the overloads of the `create` member function
-can be used to spawn new entities from a prototype.

 These features open definitely the doors to a lot of interesting features like
 migrating entities between registries, prototypes, shadow registry, prefabs,
-shared components without an explicit owner and copy-on-write policies among the
+shared components without explicit ownership and copy-on-write policies among
-other things.
+the other things.

 ### Dependencies